 In a few words

-Originally from Brittany, Chloé Le Bars discovered sailing at a very young age thanks to a small ad in the newspaper offering Optimist lessons.
-At 7, she took her first tacks for fun before discovering competitive sailing.
-From dinghies to Lasers, and then Match Racing, she spent more and more time on the water and progressed.
+Originally from Brittany, Chloé Le Bars discovered sailing at a very young age thanks to a classified ad in the newspaper offering Optimist lessons.
+At age 7, she sailed her first legs for fun before discovering competition.
+From dinghies to Lasers and Match Racing, she spent more and more time on the water and improved.
 With these experiences, she felt the need to have her own project and embarked on the Mini-Transat adventure.

 Dinghy sailing, where it all began

-Chloé Le Bars didn’t wait to enter offshore racing to dive headfirst into competition.
-She mainly sailed in Loctudy when she was very young, in an Optimist, and she hasn’t left the sea since.
+Chloé Le Bars didn’t wait until she reached offshore racing to dive headfirst into competition.
+It was in Loctudy that she mainly sailed as a young girl in an Optimist, and she hasn’t left the sea since.

-French Youth Laser Champion, she competed in it for many years in Lorient.
-She found a second family there and spent wonderful years, even winning the French championships while simultaneously studying for her physiotherapy degree.
+French youth Laser champion, she practiced for many years in Lorient.
+She found a second family there and spent wonderful years until winning the French championships while simultaneously studying for her physiotherapy degree.

 Her transition from dinghy sailing to offshore racing